nxp-imx/ethos-u-driver-stack-imx/README.md

 ## Building

 The driver stack comes with a CMake based build system.
-Cross compile for an Arm CPU can for example be done with the provided toolchain file.
+A toolchain file is provided for reference how to cross compile for an Aarch64 based system.

+Building the kernel modules requires a configured Linux kernel source tree.
+How to download and configure the Linux kernel goes beyond the scope of this readme.
+Please refer to the Linux kernel official documentation.

 ```
 $ mkdir build